TogAr2/MinestomPvP/README.md

 When applying damage to an entity, use `CustomDamageType` instead of `DamageType` (except if you use the default ones: `GRAVITY`, `ON_FIRE` and `VOID`).
 If you have your own damage type, also extend `CustomDamageType` instead of `DamageType`.

-Potions are considered food: The Minestom food events are also called for drinkable potions.
+Potions and milk buckets are considered food: The Minestom food events are also called for drinkable items.

 ### Events